 If you live in a listed building, Listed Building Consent will be required for any significant works whether internal or external.

-If you think you need planning permission for your dropped kerb or hard surface, please:
+If you think you need planning permission for your dropped kerb or hard surface, please apply online

 If you don't think permission is required, Surrey County Council requires a written statement confirming this from Elmbridge.
 To get that written statement you need to request a Lawful Development Certificate.
 You will have to pay a fee.